gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 Most popular FPGA vendors provide pre-licensed (you don't have to pay anything to use it!)
 CAN controller IP cores for use within their FPGAs.

-Xilinx provides the [CAN 2.0B and CAN-FD Controller IP core](https://www.xilinx.com/products/intellectual-property/1-8dyf-2862.html) which is compatible with the Ultrascale, Zynq-7000, 7-series, 6-series and other Xilinx FPGAs.
+Xilinx provides the [CAN 2.0B and CAN FD Controller IP core](https://www.xilinx.com/products/intellectual-property/1-8dyf-2862.html) which is compatible with the Ultrascale, Zynq-7000, 7-series, 6-series and other Xilinx FPGAs.

 ## Standards